Abigailg1515/C.plus.plus-CS330/README.md

 ```
 Finally, The order of parameters and the return type in the function prototype must exactly match the definition and usage.

+#### Recursion

+"C++ does support recursion.
+Recursion is a method in C++ which calls itself directly or indirectly until a suitable condition is met.
+In this method, we repeatedly call the function within the same function, and it has a base case and a recursive condition.
+The recursive condition helps in the repetition of code again and again, and the base case helps in the termination of the condition.
+If there is no base case in the recursive function, the recursive function will continue to repeat continuously."
+[6]

+####

 INFORMATION FROM FUNCTIONS SECTION CAME FROM SOURCES [2, 3, 4, 5]